hyosung11/Launch-School/Courses/journal.md

 06:33 Going through my OOP Anki cards while Alex works on a problem.

 07:11 After study session with Alex.
 Going to continue with OOP.

+10:07 Using Anki cards as I copy notes from Launch School into my VS Code Markdown file, so it's going slowly but steadily.